 - The candidates should not have any communicable diseases.

 - Candidates with grade I haemorrhoids are declared fit.

 - Diseases like hernia, varicose veins, hydrocele, haemorrhoids, etc. are declared temporarily unfit and should be declared fit after successful surgery.

 - Candidates with malignancies at the time of entry to service are declared unfit.

 - Candidates with transplanted organs are declared unfit.
-Exception is made only for corneal transplant.
+An exception is made only for a corneal transplant.